-Fin rot is one of the most common diseases in aquarium fish, but it is also one of the most preventable maladies.
+Fin rot is one of the most common diseases in aquarium fish, but it is also one of the most preventable.
 Technically, fin rot can be caused by several different types of bacteria, but the root cause is always environmental in nature and is often related to stress.
 When fish are moved, subjected to overcrowding, or coupled with aggressive fish that chase them and nip at their fins, they are more susceptible to fin rot.

 While relatively easy to prevent, fin rot can be difficult to cure once it does set in, particularly in the more advanced stages.
 If left untreated, fin rot will eventually kill the diseased fish and may infect all the other fish in the tank as well.

-Symptoms and Causes
+Symptoms and Causes of Fin Rot

 The most common causes of fin rot are poor water quality and improperly low water temperature.
 Overcrowding the tank, feeding outdated food or overfeeding the fish, and moving or handling the fish can also cause stress leading to fin rot.